 However, the existence of multiple platforms with distinct character limits makes social media challenging for businesses to embrace.

-For businesses to navigate through likes, dislike, comments, reviews, and inquiries, they invest in the services of a third party or hire an in-person to take the lead.
+For businesses to navigate through likes, dislikes, comments, reviews, and inquiries, they invest in the services of a third party or hire an in-person to take the lead.

 It figures there hardly a direct way of finding a successful social media manager.
 However, seeing one with a clear social media objective may be a good starting point.

-An agency can be a group of marketing professionals providing social media functions to businesses.
+A social media agency can be a group of marketing professionals providing social media functions to businesses.
 They can be small, comprising three-four people or a full-fledged company offering social media management and marketing services.

 Advantages of Agencies

-1. Tools, a software resource, and AI
+1. Tools, software resources, and AI.

-However, even with these changes, there hardly a one – size – fits – all program.
-There lies a problem of juggling different medium when implementing a social media strategy; a time-consuming action rarely a problem for agencies but freelancers.
+However, even with these changes, there hardly a one – size – fits – program.
+There lies a problem of juggling different mediums when implementing a social media strategy.
+A time-consuming action rarely a problem for agencies but freelancers.

-Large firms can harness the power of an in-house artificial intelligence team to develop systems (algorithms) capable of automating an organization’s social functions and responding to clients needs on a full-time basis.
+Large firms can harness the power of an in-house artificial intelligence team to develop systems (algorithms) capable of automating an organization’s social functions and responding to clients’ needs on a full-time basis.

-2. Access to social media platforms staff and executive team
+2. Access to social media platforms staff and executive team.

-Have you ever heard of business-to-business relationship?
+Have you ever heard of the term business-to-business relationships?
 OK.
 For agencies, reaching owners of Facebook or Twitter is almost a phone call away.